 As another Autumn sets in here in Minnesota, many football fans are tuning in each Sunday to watch the Minnesota Vikings and hoping they don’t blow it this year.
 While most people think of the purple NFL team when they hear the term “Minnesota Vikings,” there is a rich and storied history here beyond the pads.

 The “Viking” is a very emblematic mascot for Minnesota.
 Tales of Vikings around here date back to the 1300’s and earlier.
-There’s the questionable Kensington Runestone yarn, the Hjemkomst Viking ship incident, and the Scandinavian/Norwegian/German history which is still very alive and present here today.
+There’s the questionable Kensington Runestone yarn, the Hjemkomst Viking ship expedition, and plenty of Scandinavian/Norwegian/German history which is still very alive and present here today.
 Continue reading